 DOCUMENTATION: Obtain your supervisor’s signature in the line item for Basic-Level Certification Signature Card Item ISA-26.

-(ISA-26a) Exploring the Construction Assessment Program (for onstruction inspectors only)
+(ISA-26a) Exploring the Construction Assessment Program (for Construction inspectors only)

 PURPOSE:

 The purpose of this study activity is for you to obtain a broad overall knowledge of the construction assessment program.
 Upon completion of this study activity, you will have the necessary background to initiate a more detailed study of the inspection program in which you will learn the specifics of what an inspector does, why it is done, and how it is done.